Pedestrian-crossing practice for Westmeath covers the different crossing types and a driver’s obligations to vulnerable road users.

-Pedestrian crossing questions test your knowledge of the four types of crossing in Ireland and your obligations at each.
+Pedestrian crossing questions test your knowledge of the different crossing controls in Ireland and your obligations at each.
 Getting these right requires knowing the differences between them.

 Common trap: The difference between pelican (flashing amber phase) and puffin (no flashing amber — sensors hold the red until pedestrians clear).
 This distinction appears in multiple questions.